spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-product-offer-shipment-feature.md

-This document describes how to integrate the Product offer shipment feature into a Spryker project.
+This document describes how to integrate the Product Offer Shipment feature into a Spryker project.

 ## Install feature core